 Blood is considered to be a specialized tissue.
 Within it, there are over 4,000 different components.
 However, four main components carry out many of its basic functions.
 Everyone produces these components in the same way, and they carry out the same functions for each person.

 The main four components of blood are:

 Each of these components carries out a specific function within the blood.
 They’re all necessary for the body to perform normally.
 Let’s break down the components a bit more to learn about what they are, and what they do.

 Red blood cells are also known as erythrocytes.
-They are relatively large cells and make up about 40% to 50% of your blood’s total volume.
+They are relatively large cells and account for 40% to 50% of your blood’s total volume.
 If you were to look at red blood cells underneath a microscope, they would appear as flat, disk-shaped cells.